tlivings/enjoi/README.md

 `enjoi` is built against json-schema v4, but does not support all json-schema properties (sometimes due to lack of support in Joi).

-Here is a list of some missing keyword support:
+Here is a list of some missing keyword support still being worked on:

 - enum
 - allOf